shikhar1987/microservices-demo/README.md

 17. Paste that public domain name with port 81 on your browser and make sure you are able to get to hipster shop demo website.

-18. Deploy splunk otel collector using helm chart and custom values file to enable network explorer and forwarding of logs to your existing splunk core environment.
+18. Deploy splunk otel collector using helm chart and custom values file (available in this repo) to enable network explorer and forwarding of logs to your existing splunk core environment.
+    > helm --namespace=default install --generate-name splunk-otel-collector-chart/splunk-otel-collector -f values.yaml

 ## Screenshots